-The Ciner Wyoming Credit Facility is a \$225,000 senior unsecured revolving credit facility with a syndicate of lenders, which will mature on the fifth anniversary of the closing date of such credit facility.
-The Ciner Wyoming Credit Facility provides for revolving loans to fund working capital requirements, capital expenditures, to consummate permitted acquisitions and for all other lawful purposes.
-The Ciner Wyoming Credit Facility has an accordion feature that allows Ciner Wyoming to increase the available revolving borrowings under the facility by up to an additional \$75,000, subject to Ciner Wyoming receiving increased commitments from existing lenders or new commitments from new lenders and the satisfaction of certain other conditions.
-In addition, the Ciner Wyoming Credit Facility includes a sublimit up to \$20,000 for same-day swing line advances and a sublimit up to \$40,000 for letters of credit.
-Ciner Wyoming's obligations under the Ciner Wyoming Credit Facility are unsecured.
+Sisecam Wyoming Credit Facility was a \$225.0 million senior revolving credit facility with a syndicate of lenders, which matured on the fifth anniversary of the closing date of such credit facility.
+The Prior Sisecam Wyoming Credit Facility provided for revolving loans to fund working capital requirements, and capital expenditures, to consummate permitted acquisitions and for all other lawful partnership purposes.
+The Prior Sisecam Wyoming Credit Facility had an accordion feature that allowed Sisecam Wyoming to increase the available revolving borrowings under the facility by up to an additional \$75.0 million, subject to Sisecam Wyoming receiving increased commitments from existing lenders or new commitments from new lenders and the satisfaction of certain other conditions.
+In addition, the Prior Sisecam Wyoming Credit Facility includes a sublimit up to \$20.0 million for same-day swing line advances and a sublimit up to \$40.0 million for letters of credit.